isaquecsilva/zed-go-restclient/README.md

 ## Integrating with Zed Tasks:

-To integrate with Zed tags feature, first, open the tasks settings in Zed.
+To integrate with Zed tasks feature, first, open the tasks settings in Zed.

 Shortcut